Canola May '19 (RSK19)

 Canola futures and options are traded at the Winnipeg Exchange.
 The futures contract calls for the delivery of 20 metric tons of canola and 5 contracts are together called a "1 board lot."
 The futures contract is priced in Canadian dollars per metric ton.

-Prices - Winnipeg canola prices on the nearest-futures chart (Barchart.com symbol code RS) in 2017 traded generally sideways and closed up by +1.2% at CD$502.60 per metric ton.
-The average monthly wholesale price of canola oil in the Midwest in 2017 rose +6.0% yr/yr to 38.65 cents per pound.
-The average monthly wholesale price of canola meal (delivery Pacific Northwest) in the 2017/18 crop year fell -3.0% to $260.00 per short ton.
+Prices - Winnipeg canola prices on the nearest-futures chart (Barchart.com symbol code RS) in 2018 moved higher early but then moved lower to close down by -8.0% at CD$473.00 per metric ton.
+The average monthly wholesale price of canola oil in the Midwest in 2018 fell -1.6% yr/yr to 38.02 cents per pound.
+The average monthly wholesale price of canola meal (delivery Pacific Northwest) in the 2018/19 crop year fell -4.1% to $279.23 per short ton.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the cmdty product line.
 Please visit cmdty for all of your commodity data needs.